Geeksfino/kb-mcp-server/src/kb_builder/configs/README.md

-# Domain-Specific Configuration Templates
+# Knowledge Base Configuration Templates

-This directory contains YAML configuration templates optimized for different content domains.
-Each template is pre-configured with parameters that work well for a specific type of content.
+This directory contains YAML configuration templates for building knowledge bases with txtai.
+These templates are used during the knowledge base building phase with the `kb_builder` tool.

-## Available Templates
+## Configuration Types

+### Storage and Backend Configurations

+- `memory.yml` - In-memory vectors (no persistence, fastest for development)
+- `sqlite-faiss.yml` - SQLite for content + FAISS for vectors (local file-based persistence)
+- `postgres-pgvector.yml` - PostgreSQL + pgvector (production-ready with full persistence)

+### Domain-Specific Configurations

 - `base.yml` - Foundation template with common settings
 - `technical_docs.yml` - Optimized for technical documentation and manuals